jrogu/mlops_learning/README.md

 # MLOps Best Practices Project

-This project is inspired by book `Practical MLOps_ Operationalizing Machine Learning Models`.
+This project is inspired by the book `Practical MLOps_ Operationalizing Machine Learning Models`.

 ## Project Overview

-It's purpose it's to get familiar with concepts like CI/CD, deploying models with containerization, etc.
+Its purpose is to get familiar with concepts like CI/CD, deploying models with containerization, etc.

-This projects creates simple flask app, where you can pass an image to pretrained resnet18 and get prediction.
-The flask app and attached PostgreSQL db is containerizationed.
-This project contains tests, a Makefile, and uses GitHub Actions for CI/CD.
+This project creates a simple Flask app, where you can pass an image to a pretrained ResNet-18 model and get a prediction.
+The Flask app and the attached PostgreSQL database are containerized.
+This project includes tests, a Makefile, and uses GitHub Actions for CI/CD.

 ## Table of Contents